ridvan-cetin/CMO_Atf3_Zfp711_Bcl6b/index.md

 #### Shiny app

-The data can be explored after logging into [shiny app](http://extendedmouseatlas.com/).
+The data can be explored after logging into [shiny app](https://ridvan.shinyapps.io/shinyapp/).

 IMPORTANT: This webpage is currently under development.

 #### UCSC Cell browser

+not gonna work for me.
 This data can be explored and downloaded from the [UCSC cell browser](https://cells-test.gi.ucsc.edu/?ds=ext-mouse-atlas).

 ### Code availability<a name="code" />